-As of April 30, 2017, our principal sources of liquidity were cash and cash equivalents totaling\$133.7 million.
-Our cash equivalents are comprised primarily of bank deposits and money market funds.
-We believe our existing cash and cash equivalents will be sufficient to meet our projected operating requirements for at least the next 12 months.
+As of October 31, 2017, our principal sources of liquidity were cash, cash equivalents and marketable securities totaling\$113.5 million.
+Our cash, cash equivalents and marketable securities are comprised primarily of bank deposits, money market funds, commercial paper, corporate bonds and U.S. treasury securities.
+We believe our existing cash, cash equivalents and marketable securities will be sufficient to meet our projected operating requirements for at least the next 12 months.